Malschuetzky/jSumTTest/README.md

 # Background

 [jamovi](https://www.jamovi.org/) module.
-Sourced for in R-code used packages and statistical formulas are mentioned below and in the comments of the code-files.
+Sources for in R-code used packages and statistical formulas are mentioned below and in the comments of the code-files.

 ## Installing jSumTTest